-Figure 2-1 shows Hornepayne and the surrounding area.
-There are a number of Aboriginal communities and organizations in the Hornepayne area, including Brunswick House First Nation, Chapleau Cree First Nation, Constance Lake First Nation, Michipicoten First Nation, Missanabie Cree First Nation, Ojibways of the Pic River (Heron Bay) and Pic Mobert First Nation.
-Métis Councils in the area include Greenstone Métis Council, Superior North Shore Métis Council and Thunder Bay Métis Council as represented by Lakehead/Michipicoten/Nipigon Traditional Territory Consultation Committee and Chapleau Métis Council, Métis Nation of Ontario Timmins Council, Northern Lights Métis Council and Temiskaming Métis Council as represented by Abitibi/Temiskamingue and James Bay Traditional Territory Consultation Committee and the Métis Nation of Ontario.
+Figure 2-1 shows Wawa and the surrounding area.
+There are a number of Aboriginal communities and organizations in the Wawa area, including the Brunswick House First Nation, Chapleau Cree First Nation, Chapleau Ojibway First Nation, Michipicoten First Nation and Missanabie Cree First Nation.
+Métis Councils in the area include Greenstone Métis Council, Superior North Shore Métis Council and Thunder Bay Métis Council and Chapleau Métis Council, Métis Nation of Ontario Timmins Council, Northern Lights Métis Council and Temiskaming Métis Council as represented by Abitibi/Temiskamingue and James Bay Traditional Territory Consultation Committee and the Métis Nation of Ontario.

-A more in-depth discussion of Hornepayne and the surrounding area is contained in the Community Profile (DPRA Canada, 2013) and is woven throughout the chapters of this report, including the geoscientific characteristics of the Hornepayne area, the natural environment, transportation infrastructure, and the people and activities which contribute to the well-being of the community.
+A more in-depth discussion of Wawa and the surrounding area is contained in the Community Profile (DPRA Canada, 2013) and is woven throughout the chapters of this report, including the geoscientific characteristics of the Wawa area, the natural environment, transportation infrastructure, and the people and activities which contribute to the well-being of the community.

-Figure 2-1: Hornepayne and Surrounding Lands
+Figure 2-1: Wawa and Surrounding Lands